Warriors-Haven-Gaming/Zombie-Framework/CONTRIBUTING.md

 ## SQF/CPP Style Guide

 - All indentation should use 4 spaces
-- Lines should not contain any trailing whitespace
+- Lines should not contain any trailing whitespace except a newline
+- All files should end with a single trailing newline
 - Lines should avoid exceeding 80 characters unless its readability would be worsened by line breaks
 - SQF functions should be documented ([example](/SHZombiesFramework.Tanoa/Functions/Zombies/fn_hordeSpawn.sqf))